CommsTech/Eagle_Terminal/README.md

 # Eagle Terminal

 Eagle Terminal is an all-in-one SSH client and network diagnostic tool, designed to provide a comprehensive solution for network administrators and IT professionals.
+NOTE: This is a work in progress and is not yet ready for production use.
+I am working on getting it to a point where it is stable and useful.

 ## Recent Updates